- The shareholders' meeting will approve the remuneration policy on a binding basis, at least every three years

-- The capital needed to exercise the rights of minorities is reduced from 5% to 3%
+- The capital necessary to exercise minority rights is reduced from 5% to 3%

 - The position of administrator must be exercised for a maximum period of four years, compared to the current six

-The Council of Ministers approved today the Draft Law (APL) modifying the Capital Companies Law whose purpose is to improve the corporate governance of these companies.
-The rule addresses aspects such as the remuneration of directors, the duration of their mandate, appointments, situations of conflicts of interest and the duties of loyalty and diligence of administrators, among other aspects.
-The APL now submits to the public hearing process for its subsequent return to the Council of Ministers and the beginning of parliamentary proceedings.
+The Council of Ministers today approved the Preliminary Draft Law (APL) by which the Capital Companies Act is amended, the purpose of which is to improve the corporate governance of these companies.
+The regulation addresses aspects such as the remuneration of directors, the duration of their mandate, appointments, situations of conflicts of interest and the duties of loyalty and diligence of administrators, among other aspects.
+The APL is now undergoing the public hearing process for its subsequent return to the Council of Ministers and the start of the parliamentary process.

 The APL incorporates proposals for regulatory changes raised by the Committee of Experts on Corporate Governance.
-This commission was created by Agreement of the Council of Ministers of May 10, 2013 with the objective of preparing a study on best practices in corporate governance and promoting initiatives in this regard.
-Its creation follows from the National Reform Program for 2013, whose objectives are the improvement of the current corporate governance framework of companies.
+This commission was created by Agreement of the Council of Ministers of May 10, 2013 with the aim of preparing a study on best practices in corporate governance and promoting initiatives in this regard.
+Its creation follows from the National Reform Program for 2013, whose objectives include improving the current corporate governance framework for companies.

-The Commission published its conclusions on October 14 and incorporated as a annex a series of concrete regulatory proposals for the reform of the current Capital Companies Law.
-The Government has had a two-month term since then to prepare the corresponding APL, approved today.
-The modifications of this norm affect mainly in the listed companies, although innovations of draft are also introduced in all the societies.
-These modifications are as follows:
+The Commission published its conclusions on October 14 and incorporated as an annex a series of specific regulatory proposals to reform the current Capital Companies Law.
+The Government has had two months to do so since then to prepare the corresponding APL, approved today.
+Modifications to this rule affect mainly listed companies, although new developments are also introduced in all companies.
+These modifications are the following:

-- Intervention in management matters: The board is allowed to issue management instructions unless otherwise provided in the bylaws.
+- Intervention in management matters: The board is allowed to issue management instructions unless otherwise provided in the statutes.

-- Voting: The proposed agreements for those matters that are substantially independent should be voted separately.
+- Voting: The proposed resolutions must be voted on separately for those matters that are substantially independent.

-- Conflicts of interest between shareholders: It is proposed to extend to all societies the prohibition of voting of the partner that is benefited in certain very clear cases of conflict of interest.
+- Conflicts of interest between shareholders: It is proposed to extend to all companies the voting prohibition of the partner who benefits in certain very clear cases of conflict of interest.